-We wrote before about why we did choose Honda CRF 250 L to travel around the world; our motorcycles already passed 50.000 km in 13 months;
+You can also check the article about; why we did choose Honda CRF 250 L to travel around the world.

 |3.500 km||1.000 km||Engine oil and filter||We didn’t know when they changed last time for the second hand. (in TURKEY)|